Spatially heterogeneous learning by a deep student machine: Conclusions

-In simulations, the simple greedy Monte Carlo method turned to work efficiently to enable sampling of typical machines in equilibrium suggesting the simplicity of the free-energy landscape.
-The main difficulty in simulations is the gauge invariance of the system by which order parameters in the original simple form vanish.
-To overcome the difficulty we measured squared overlap which quantifies the correlation of avalanches concerning changes in input data between different machines.
+In simulations, the simple greedy Monte Carlo method turned turned out to work efficiently to enable sampling of typical machines in equilibrium suggesting the simplicity of the loss landscape.
+The main obstacle in simulations is the gauge invariance of the system by which order parameters in the original simple form vanish.
+To overcome the difficulty we measured normalized squared overlap which quantifies the correlation of avalanches concerning changes in input data between different machines.
 It is a gauge (and permutation) invariant quantity that reflects the similarity between machines modulo the gauge (and permutation) symmetries.
-The result is qualitatively consistent with the inhomogeneous spacial structure of phases predicted theoretically.
+The result is qualitatively consistent with the theoretical prediction that over-parametrization in the DNN lead to spatially in-homogeneous learning: students become close to the teacher around the input/output boundaries while remain only weakly correlated in the center.
 We note that liquid like central region was also noticed in \cite{zou2021data}.
-Furthermore, in agreement with the theoretical prediction, the generalization error first increases increasing the depth $L$ but then becoming independent of the depth $L$ suggesting that the generalization ability survives in $L \to \infty$ limit.
+Furthermore, somewhat counter-intuitively but in agreement with the theoretical prediction, the generalization error first increases increasing the depth $L$ but then becomes independent of the depth $L$ suggesting that the generalization ability survives in $L \to \infty$ limit.
 Simulations confirm that finite width $N$ and finite hidden dimension $D$ effects are quite similar and lead similarly to significant improvements in the generalization ability.
-Presumably this reflects increase of correlations inside the network due to loop corrections.
+Presumably this reflects increase of correlations inside the network due to the loop corrections.
+As we noted in sec.~\ref{sec-finite-N-c-D-effect-discussion} we consider that the corrections due to the loops and fluctuations around the saddle point play the role of symmetry breaking field which allows the student to recognize again the teacher in spite of the liquid like center.

 After all what is the advantage of making the system deeper?
 One important advantage is that the learning dynamics become faster increasing the depth as we found numerically.
 This should be due to the presence of the central region where the system is less constrained.
 We believe that this point will become more important as we move away from the idealized, Bayes optimal teacher-student setting we considered in the present work.
 From the theoretical point of view, there is no guarantee that replica symmetry continue to hold as we move away from the Bayes optimal situation toward the situations in the real world.
 For example, one can consider a noisy teacher-student scenario by adding noise to the training data provided by the teacher.
 Then the situation becomes closer to the random scenario considered in \cite{yoshino2020complex} where complex replica symmetry breaking (RSB) was found in the DNN.
 In the latter case, RSB evolves in space such that the hierarchy of RSB becomes simplified layer-by-layer approaching the center so that the central region can remain in replica symmetric liquid phase if the network is made deep enough.
 This implies deeper system will relax faster even in the presence of the RSB around the boundaries.